Famous investor Warren Buffett said “bitcoin will end badly” and “bitcoin is rat poison squared.” This is his general

 (If you’re interested in learning how crypto will change the way you live, read my book, Consensusland.
 This post is solely for people who want to make money selling cryptocurrency for more than they bought it for.)

 At first I hesitated to publish this.
 What expertise do I have?
 What makes me think I’m qualified to offer this information?

 But people asked me to write about it.
 You may disagree with what I say, which is fine.
 I don’t profess to have some great, deep knowledge.
 I have something more persuasive than that:

 If you have no money, the last thing you should do is buy cryptocurrency as an investment.
 You have no expectation of profit and no way to recover your losses.
 Either buy cryptocurrency with the intent to use it or just stay away.

 Also, please keep in mind, I am actively invested in private equity and real estate—long-term commitments with tax advantages and legal protections for investors.
 Basically the opposite of cryptocurrency.
-I tend to have more patience, tolerance for risk, and long-term expectations than most crypto people.
+I tend to have more patience, tolerance for risk, and longer-term expectations than most crypto people.

-I also own stocks, bonds, cash, and commodities but I don’t know how to invest in those assets so I give that job to my awesome financial advisor, Keith Jones.
+I also own stocks, bonds, cash, and commodities but I don’t know how to invest in those assets so I give that job to my awesome financial advisor.
 You should, too.
-Sign up with Personal Capital and ask for him.
+Sign up with Personal Capital and ask for Keith Jones.
 You can use Personal Capital’s investment tools for free and I believe there’s no minimum if you decide to open an account.
 Use this button to try it for free:

 Why Everybody Needs to Own Some Speculative Assets